theDebbister/wg1-image-creation/README.md

 and we need to keep those.
 So:
 1. Copy the entire data folder and save it on SwitchDrive in a folder that is clearly named: I.e.
 `data_piloting_[dataset title]_participant_id_1_to_10`.
-2. Now, go back to the original stimuli files and make the necessary changes and regenerate the images again.
+2. Now, go back to the original stimuli files and make the necessary changes (i.e. correct typos) and regenerate the images again.
+3. Replace the stimulus folder in the experiment by the new one.
+Run a test session to see that it works.
-3. Go to the copy of the old stimulus images and copy this file: `stimuli.../config/stimulus_order_versions ... .csv`.
+4. Go to the copy of the old stimulus images and copy this file: `stimuli.../config/stimulus_order_versions ... .csv`.
 This is the file that contains the information on what stimulus versions have been used for which participant.
-4. Replace the file in the newly created stimuli folder with the old one.
+5. Go to the newley generated stimuli that you have copied to the experiment.
+Search for the file with the same name and paste the content of the old file into that file.
+6. This process makes sure we store the information about which stimuli versions have been used already by which participant in the new stimuli images.

 ## Requirements